thanif/Technical-Reports/README.md

 # Technical-Reports

-This repository contains Thesis, Reports, Proposals and Presentations.
+This repository contains Thesis, Reports and Presentations.